 Notes Receivable - During the three months ended September 30, 2022, the Company acquired Clare, which had an outstanding unsecured loan with the Company.
-The Company recorded a of \$5,872 loss on the settlement of the unsecured loan from Clare during the three months ended July 1, 2022.
+The Company recorded a \$5,872 loss on the settlement of the unsecured loan from Clare during the three months and six months ended July 1, 2022.
 At the acquisition date, the Company settled the notes receivable for \$1,400 as part of the transaction.
 See Note 3 for more information regarding the Clare acquisition.

-Assets and Liabilities that are Measured at Fair Value on a Recurring Basis - On October 26, 2022, the Company entered into an interest rate cap agreement on the LIBOR component of interest.
+Assets and Liabilities that are Measured at Fair Value on a Recurring Basis - On October 26, 2022, the Company entered into an interest rate cap agreement on the LIBOR (subsequently transitioned to SOFR) component of interest.
 The interest rate cap became effective December 31, 2022.
-The interest rate cap agreement does not qualify for hedge accounting treatment and, accordingly, the Company records the fair value of the agreements as an asset or liability and the change in fair value as income or expense during the period in which the change occurs.
+The interest rate cap agreement does not qualify for hedge accounting treatment and accordingly, the Company records the fair value of the agreement as an asset or liability and the change in fair value as income or expense during the period in which the change occurs.
 The fair value of the interest rate cap is determined using widely accepted valuation techniques based on its maturity and observable market-based inputs, including interest rate curves.
 This measurement is considered a Level 2 measurement.
-The interest rate cap had a fair value of \$3,381 and \$2,563 as of March 31, 2023 and December 30, 2022, respectively, and is recorded in other liabilities on the Company's consolidated balance sheet.
+The interest rate cap had a fair value of \$1,436 and \$2,563 as of June 30, 2023 and December 30, 2022, respectively, and is recorded in other liabilities on the Company's consolidated balance sheet.
+The change in fair value was recognized as a component of other income, net in the condensed consolidated statements of operations and was \$1,944 and \$1,126 for the three months and six months ended June 30, 2023.

 The fair value of the contingent consideration liability related to the Access Networks acquisition is based on unobservable inputs, including management estimates and assumptions about future revenues, and is, therefore, classified as Level 3.
 During the year ended December 30, 2022, the agreement was modified to change the covered revenue period, reducing expected payouts based on future revenues.
-As a result of the modification, the fair value of the contingent consideration was reduced to \$250 and was paid during the three months ending March 31, 2023.
+As a result of the modification, the fair value of the contingent consideration was reduced to \$250 and was paid during the six months ending June 30, 2023.
 The Company recorded a liability of \$250 as of December 30, 2022 in accrued liabilities.